yuwen790405/app_store/apps/user_filters_brick/README.md

 Notes:

 1) You can also use numbers to specify the "user_column" or "column" to be used in case you do not have headers.
-2) If your file does not have a header you have to explicitly specify it using `csv_headers` parameter.
+2) If your file does not have a header you have to explicitly specify it using `"csv_headers": false` parameter.

 ### Data permissions through value enumeration with row based file